Stanley P. Friedman

-Stanley Philip Friedman (February 3, 1925 – July 14, 2006) was an American author and photographer based in New York City, and a bombardier in the 8th Air Corps from 1943-45.
+Stanley Philip Friedman (February 3, 1925 – July 14, 2006) was an American author and photographer based in New York City, and a bombardier in the 8th Air Corps from 1943 to 1945.

 Friedman published numerous articles in such magazines and newspapers as Cavalier, Esquire, New York Magazine, The New York Times and the Village Voice on such subjects as Jackson Pollock, sharing his name with other notable Stanley Friedmans, spotting a UFO in Westchester County (an event also covered by local media as dozens of other witnesses had seen it) and photographers who cover crime in NYC on the overnight shift.
 He was the author of "The Magnificent Kennedy Women" (1964) "The Kennedy Family Scrapbook" (1978) and "Ronald Reagan - His Life Story in Pictures".
 (1986) He was also the co-author, with television news reporter Robert McNeil on "The Way We Were: 1963, The Year Kennedy Was Shot."

 World War II

 Friedman was born in Seattle and attended Garfield High School.
 He enlisted in the US Army Air Corps during World War II, as a 2nd Lieutenant.
 He became a bombardier, first of B-24, and then B-17, aircraft, and flew 36 missions over Belgium, France, Holland, and Germany in the 861st Bomb Squadron, 493d Bombardment Group, 3rd Bomb Division, Eighth Air Force.

 After his tour in the European Theater of Operations, he gained his commission and trained to become a pilot.
 He was released from the Air Corps at the convenience of the Army on 17 October 1945, after the war's end.
 For his service in operations over Normandy, the Rhineland, and the Ardennes, he received the Air Medal with one silver cluster.